joshuajano/diffusion-model/README.md

 **Weakness**: This is per-scene optimization and requires more than 45 minutes.

 ### MagicMix: Semantic Mixing with Diffusion Models, ArXiv 2022 [Github](https://magicmix.github.io/)
-**Summary**: This paper presents semantic blending that mixes two different concepts in a semantic manner to synthesize a novel concept while preserving the spatial layout and geometry.
+**Summary**: This paper presents semantic blending that mixes two concepts in a semantic manner to synthesize a novel concept while preserving the spatial layout and geometry.
 The key to maintaining the spatial layout is injecting forwarded noisy images during denoising. \
 **Strength**: The resulting image has the original input's spatial and geometry information, but the content changes following the given text. \
 **Weakness**: No code available.
 Also, we need to properly select the injection step.
 If not, the result produces a ghosting effect or changes the spatial layout.

 ### Imagic: Text-Based Real Image Editing with Diffusion Models, CVPR 2023 [Github](https://imagic-editing.github.io/)
 **Summary**: This paper presents text-based image editing with a diffusion model by introducing a sampling interpolation step. \
 **Strength**: The posture and composition of the resulting image are changed while preserving its original characteristics. \
-**Weakness**: This is per-scene optimization and takes around 8 minutes per scene.
+**Weakness**: This is per-scene optimization and takes around 8 minutes.
 Second, we need to properly set the scale of the interpolation value.

 ### Prompt-to-Prompt Image Editing with Cross-Attention Control, ICLR 2023 [Github](https://prompt-to-prompt.github.io/)
 **Summary**: This paper presents text-based image editing with a diffusion model by controlling only the cross-attention value.  \